 This guide should give you a clear understanding of what Sensei is and how to configure it.
 The overview will explain some key concepts and guide you to create your first recipe.

 How does Sensei work?¶

 Sensei is an IDE plugin that performs on the fly code analysis.
 This behavior is configured in what we call 'recipes'.
-A recipe consists of three sections.
+A recipe consists of four sections.

 This section describes the behavior of the recipe, i.e. what code to look for.